Managing Agents and Letting Agents – Are you ready, as more changes are coming….!

 - Follow up checks will need to be undertaken every 12 months (or less if the proposed tenant / occupier had a time-limited right to rent) and if the occupiers change.

-- If there are no documents that can be provided but the proposed tenant / occupier maintains they have a right to rent, the Landlord / Agent can seek a Positive Right to Rent Notice from the Landlord Checking Service on the Home Office Website.
+- If there are no documents that can be provided but the proposed tenant / occupier maintains they have a right to rent, the Landlord / Agent can seek a Positive Right to Rent can you buy adipex online Notice from the Landlord Checking Service on the Home Office Website.

 If there is no longer a right to rent, to protect themselves the Landlord / Agent MUST inform the Home Office immediately to protect themselves from incurring the financial penalty.
 There is no obligation currently for the Landlord to take steps to obtain possession but this may change with the Immigration Bill.
 The proposals under this Bill are for the ability to evict residential tenants who no longer have the right to rent without needing a Court Order, just a 28 day notice.